 Keeping with the mortgage/rent example, move $500 each paycheck to a separate bank account account.
-This keeps your “earmarked” safe for the intended bill.
-You don’t want to accidentally spend the money you’re holding for mortgage/rent.
-This is exactly why I use a separate account to pay my mortgage.
+This keeps your “earmarked money” safe for the intended bill.
+With all of this planning effort, you don’t want to accidentally spend the money you’re holding for mortgage/rent.

-3. When it’s time to pay the bill, transfer the money back to your regular account and pay the bill.
+3. When it’s time to pay the bill, transfer the money back to your checking account and pay the bill.

 Before the bill due date arrives, transfer the money back to your bill paying account and pay the bill.
 This may start to sound like too many steps and cumbersome, but once you get the hang of it the process will feel like second nature.

-I use online bill payment to help keep me organized.
-I setup the bill to be paid the day before it’s due and schedule a transfer into my checking account to happen the day before.
+Try using the banks online bill payment system to stay organized.
+When the account statement arrives, setup the bill to be paid the day before it’s due and schedule a transfer into your checking account for the day before the payment.
 Aside from the occasional hiccup (human error), this works seamless for banks that send the payments electronically.

 Tip: Make sure you pay attention to when the bank will deduct the money from your account to pay the bill.
 Setup the money transfer into that account to arrive the day before otherwise you may have an “insufficient funds” problem.

-For credit cards, I pay the minimum immediately to avoid any late payment hiccups and schedule the remaining balance payment for the day before the due date.
-I follow half payment budget method to gather the rest of the money for the balance.
-This allows me to pay my balances in full and avoid interest fees!
+And one more tip: With credit cards I like to pay the minimum immediately to avoid any late payment hiccups.
+I also schedule a payment for the remaining balance payment for the day before the due date.
+The half payment budget method helps me gather the rest of the money for the balance in the meantime.
+I aim to pay my balances in full and avoid interest!

 3 additional tips for using the half payment method